Allendale : Three dales in one

 Nearby on the west side of the river is Whitfield; there’s no village there but there are two churches that were built to serve the dispersed population of the district.
 The church of St John is Georgian or early Victorian and is about three quarters of a mile west of the river while the church of Holy Trinity built for Mrs Ord-Blackett in 1860 stands close to the river.

 Whitfield has a long history and was given in Norman times by William, King of Scotland to the priory of Hexham and by the reign of Henry VI it belonged to a family who went by the name of Whitfield, one of whom was a High Sheriff of Northumberland.
 It was sold to the Ord family in the eighteenth century.

-Just to the east is Kilhope Moor in the upper reaches of Weardale, in Durham and just to the west in Cumbria the village of Nenthead at the head of the River Nent which joins the South Tyne at Alston to the west.
+Just to the east is Kilhope Moor in the upper reaches of Weardale, in Durham and just to the west in Cumbria the village of Nenthead at the head of the River Nent which joins the South Tyne at Alston.